snowman-repos/book/project_managers/README.md

 - test coverage
 - feedback
 - measure against KPIs
+- keep an eye on responsiveness
+- keep an eye on performance

 Use data to drive decisionsAt all stages of a digital project, we should measure how well our service is working for our users.
 This includes measuring how well a system performs and how people are interacting with the system in real time.
 Our teams and agency leadership should carefully watch these metrics to proactively spot issues and identify which improvements should be prioritized.
 In addition to monitoring tools, a feedback mechanism should be in place for people to report issues directly.checklist
 Monitor system-level resource utilization in real time